-In order to offer health insurance to your employees through the Small Business Health Options Program (SHOP) Marketplace, your business or non-profit organization must:
+To offer Small Business Health Options Program (SHOP) health insurance to your employees, your business or non-profit organization must meet 4 requirements:

-- Note: To qualify for SHOP you must have at least 1 FTE employee other than owners, spouses and other family members of owners, and partners.
+- Note: To qualify for SHOP, you must have at least 1 FTE employee other than owners, spouses, and family members of owners, and partners.

-- You don’t have to offer coverage to part-time employees — generally those averaging less than 30 hours per week or seasonal workers.
-(You can offer coverage to part-timers if you want to.)
+- You don’t have to offer coverage to part-time employees — those averaging less than 30 hours per week — or seasonal workers.
+(However, you can offer coverage to part-time employees if you choose.)

 - Employees with other health coverage aren't counted as rejecting your offer.

 - Use the SHOP Minimum Participation Rate Calculator to see how many of your employees must accept.

 - Some states have different minimum participation requirements.
 See if this affects you.

 - If you don’t meet your minimum participation requirement, you can enroll between November 15 - December 15 any year.
 During this time, the participation requirement isn't enforced.